ibm-cloud-docs/virtualization-solutions/planning/design-considerations-openshift/storage-design.md

 Customers can use File Storage for VPC, which is a network-attached storage with NFS support.

 IBM Cloud File Storage for VPC is persistent, fast, and flexible network-attached, NFS-based File Storage for VPC that you can add to your apps by using persistent volumes claims (PVCs).
-You can choose between predefined storage classes that meet the GB sizes and IOPS that meet the requirements of your workloads.
+You can choose between predefined storage classes that provide the required capacity in GB and IOPS to meet your workload requirements.

 * All file shares are provisioned with zonal availability.
 * All classes support cross-zone mounting.